-Check with your state’s department of health for additional information about how the process is working in your state.
-At this time, all Walmart and Sam’s Club vaccination appointments can only be made through the online scheduler for in-club and in-store vaccinations.
-Appointment availability is based on current allocation, so appointments will be limited based on quantities allocated by federal and state governments.
+No, an appointment is not required.
+The more than 5,100 Walmart and Sam’s Club pharmacies accept walk-ins, as well as appointments via the scheduler.
 In addition to appointments, the scheduler will provide a digital reminder when it is time to return for the second vaccine, which is why customers are asked to create a profile, helping to ensure customers receive the second dose of the vaccine.
+Check with your state’s department of health for additional information about how the process is working in your area.

 A membership is not required to get a vaccination at Sam’s Club.